Hong Kong Disneyland: Park layout and attractions

-The park, partially in Islands District and Tsuen Wan District, is divided into "lands" (themed areas) and well-concealed backstage areas.
+Hong Kong Disneyland is located on Lantau Island.
+The park is divided into eight themed lands.
 On entering a land, a guest is completely immersed in a themed environment and is unable to see or hear any other realm.
-The idea behind this was to develop theatrical "stages" with seamless passages from one land to the next.
 The public areas occupy approximately 27.4 ha.
-When the park initially opened, it consisted of only four themed areas instead of the traditional five lands:
+When the park initially opened, it consisted of only four themed lands instead of the traditional five themed lands found in Disney's castle parks: